corda/corda-docs-portal/content/en/platform/corda/4.7/enterprise/serialization.md

 {{< /tabs >}}

 When designing Corda states, it should be remembered that they are not, despite appearances, traditional OOP style objects.
-They are signed over, transformed, serialised, and relationally mapped.
+They are signed over, transformed, serialized, and relationally mapped.
 As such, all elements should be publicly accessible by design.